 - This event has passed.

-Race Matters – How to Talk Effectively About Race and Trauma with Kenneth V. Hardy, Ph.D. – Day 1 & 2 – (Cohort IV)
+Race Matters Conference: Conducting Cross Racial Conversation with Kenneth V. Hardy, Ph.D. – Day 3 & 4 – (Cohort IV)

-Counseling Alliance of Virginia (CAVA) enlisted the support and expertise of Dr. Kenneth Hardy, PhD. the Director of the Eikenberg Institute for Social Justice.
+Counseling Alliance of Virginia (CAVA) enlisted the support and expertise of Dr. Kenneth Hardy, PhD., the Eikenberg Institute for Social Justice Director.
 We began this training series in January 2018 in Charlottesville, Virginia, after the domestic terrorist attack in August 2017.
 His guidance on racial awareness, sensitivity, and racial trauma has been challenging & beneficial for the community.
 The training series is designed to be four days of intense training divided into two-day workshops approximately 6-9 months apart.
-This will allow time and space for introspection, internal processing, and engendering cross-racial conversations regarding racism, discrimination, increase awareness of white supremacy, whiteness and superiority, micro and macro aggression (racially abusive transactions), individual and institutional bias, institutional and systemic racism, subjugation, marginalization, de-centering the privilege and looking at the multi-dimensions of ones racialized “selves.”
+This time will allow space for introspection, internal processing, and engendering cross-racial conversations regarding racism, discrimination, white supremacy, and the centrality of whiteness.
+Increasing self-interrogation of one’s knowledge of micro and macro aggression (racially abusive transactions), individual and institutional bias, institutional and systemic racism, subjugation, and marginalization.
+Promoting and fostering the need to de-center the privileged and looking at the multi-dimensions of one racialized “selves.”

 Having successfully attended this workshop, the attendees will be able to: